Another-Joy/Lead-Leadger/Lead Ledger/RuleBook/Game Rules.md

 # Main Phase

-## Tiles
-The map is made up of a grid of hexagonal tiles.
-These tiles can be empty, have buildings, ally or enemy units in any combination.
-- Any tile with a building in considered a Fortification Tile and can be targetted for Shooting
-- Tiles with enemy units or enemy deployed buildings are considered Enemy Tiles
-- Fortification Tiles with units inside are considered Occupied Buildings.

 ## Unit Activation
 Each player activates one unit, then passes the turn to the other player.
 The same unit can be activated any number of times in a row.